lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ## Usage

-There are two scripts which can be run through either the ipython notebook or the command line
+There are three scripts which can be run through either the ipython notebook or the command line
 * Part1/KerasIntro_Example1.py/ipynb
 * Part1/KerasIntro_OtherExamples.py/ipynb

-The last script is only available with the ipython notebook
 * Part2/IntrotoNeuralNets2_CIFAR_2classes.ipynb

 Scripts can be run using an ipython notebook or the command line